Skip to main content

 HomeBenefitsESA

-ESA is a benefit for people who can't work, or have limited ability to work, because of illness or disability.
-There are two types: contributory (new-style) ESA based on your National Insurance record, and income-related ESA which is means-tested.
-Most new claimants now get Universal Credit instead of income-related ESA, but ESA still matters — especially if you've paid NI contributions and qualify for new-style ESA on top of UC.
+ESA supports people who can't work, or have limited ability to work, because of illness or disability.
+Most new claimants now get Universal Credit instead, but ESA still matters, especially if you've paid NI and qualify for new-style ESA on top of UC.
+This guide explains how it works and how to challenge a fit-for-work decision.

 New-style ESA vs income-related ESA